Chess8885/CryptoChecker/README.md

-Le projet est hebergé sur https://crypto-checker.vercel.app/
+Project is hosted on https://crypto-checker.vercel.app/

 ## Getting Started